Santhu02035/Depression-Detection/README.md

 ## Conclusion:

-VoxwispAI, developed by Simbolo students, bridges the gap between artificial intelligence and emotional wellbeing through AI-powered voice depression detection.
+VoxwispAI, developed by MVSR students, bridges the gap between artificial intelligence and emotional wellbeing through AI-powered voice depression detection.
 Guided by ethical principles of **privacy**, **fairness**, and **transparency**, VoxwispAI addresses emotional and social challenges in today's society.

 Looking ahead, VoxwispAI aims to expand its capabilities by:
 * Incorporating **multimodal inputs** like facial expressions